 We found 10 orthopedic surgeons who accept Humana Simplicity near Plainfield, IL.

-Dr. Robert Matlock's medical specialty is orthopedics/orthopedic surgery and sports medicine.
-He attended medical school at Meharry Medical College.
-Dr. Matlock trained at McGaw Medical Center of Northwestern University for residency.
-He is in-network for Aetna EPO, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
+Dr. Robert Matlock practices orthopedics/orthopedic surgery and sports medicine.
+Dr. Matlock attended Meharry Medical College for medical school and subsequently trained at McGaw Medical Center of Northwestern University for residency.
+He is an in-network provider for Aetna EPO, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
 He is professionally affiliated with Northwestern Medicine Central DuPage Hospital.
-New patients are welcome to contact his office for an appointment.
+His practice is open to new patients.

-Dr. Kris Alden works as an orthopedic surgeon.
-Patient ratings for Dr. Alden average 4.5 stars out of 5.
-Dr. Alden's areas of expertise include the following: knee problems, partial hip replacement (hip hemiarthroplasty), and joint pain.
-His professional affiliations include Adventist Bolingbrook Hospital, Adventist Hinsdale Hospital, and Adventist La Grange Memorial Hospital.
-He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Kris Alden is an orthopedics/orthopedic surgery specialist.
+Dr. Alden's average rating from his patients is 4.5 stars out of 5.
+These areas are among his clinical interests: knee problems, partial hip replacement (hip hemiarthroplasty), and joint pain.
+He is affiliated with Adventist Bolingbrook Hospital, Adventist Hinsdale Hospital, and Adventist La Grange Memorial Hospital.
+He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 His education and training includes medical school at the University of Illinois College of Medicine at Chicago and residency at a hospital affiliated with Johns Hopkins University.

 Clinical interests: Hip Problems, Bursitis, Musculoskeletal Injuries, Partial Hip Replacement, Joint Pain, Total Hip ...
 (Read more)

-Dr. Raghu Pulluru is an orthopedics/orthopedic surgery and sports medicine specialist in Plainfield, IL, Winfield, IL, and Naperville, IL.
-His clinical interests include knee problems, arthroscopic surgery, and musculoskeletal injuries.
-He is affiliated with Northwestern Medicine Central DuPage Hospital.
-Dr. Pulluru takes Aetna EPO, Blue Cross/Blue Shield, Coventry, and more.
-Dr. Pulluru's practice is open to new patients.
-He graduated from the University of Illinois College of Medicine at Chicago and then he performed his residency at a hospital affiliated with the University of Illinois at Chicago.
+Dr. Raghu Pulluru works as an orthopedic surgeon and sports medicine specialist.
+His areas of expertise include knee problems, arthroscopic surgery, and musculoskeletal injuries.
+He honors several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Coventry.
+Dr. Pulluru attended medical school at the University of Illinois College of Medicine at Chicago.
+His residency was performed at a hospital affiliated with the University of Illinois at Chicago.
+Dr. Pulluru is affiliated with Northwestern Medicine Central DuPage Hospital.
+New patients are welcome to contact his office for an appointment.

 Clinical interests: Sports Health, Shoulder Problems, Fractures, Knee Problems, Arthroscopic Surgery, Joint ...
 (Read more)